Access comprehensive financial analyses and make smarter investments - get the Manual of Investments on Amazon!

 Hallador Energy said its subsidiary, Hallador Power, has been selected by the U.S. Department of Energy to begin award negotiations for up to $27.2 million in federal funding to modernize the Merom Generating Station in Merom, Indiana.

-The proposed project carries a total estimated cost of $56.9 million, meaning the federal award under discussion would cover about 48% of the project.
+The proposed project carries an estimated total cost of about $56.9 million, meaning the potential federal share would cover roughly 48% of the project budget.

-Despite the size of the potential award, Hallador said it does not expect the DOE funding to have a material effect on its 2026 financial results.
-As a result of these announcements, the company's shares have moved -12.08% on the market, and are now trading at a price of $16.66.
+The company said it does not expect the DOE funding, if received, to have a material effect on 2026 financial results.
+The market has reacted to these announcements by moving the company's shares -12.08% to a price of $16.66.
 If you want to know more, read the company's complete 8-K report here.

 The above analysis is intended for educational purposes only and was performed on the basis of publicly available data.
 It is not to be construed as a recommendation to buy or sell any security.
 Any buy, sell, or other recommendations mentioned in the article are direct quotations of consensus recommendations from the analysts covering the stock, and do not represent the opinions of Market Inference or its writers.
 Past performance, accounting data, and inferences about market position and corporate valuation are not reliable indicators of future price movements.
 Market Inference does not provide financial advice.
 Investors should conduct their own review and analysis of any company of interest before making an investment decision.